Christian David Márton

 profile photo

-Research
+Research (Select Publications)

 I am passionate about computational neuroscience and machine learning, and computational biology more broadly.
 I am interested in how information is stored, extended and retrieved in neural networks in the brain.
 I am also interested in modeling network dysfunction, and restoring healthy functioning by correcting network imbalances.
 In my work I use computational modeling together with tools from across machine learning, information engineering, signal processing and statistics.
 I enjoy working across disciplines.